rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 game made in a week with [Bevy][tbd-bevy] for the first [Rusty Jam][tbd-jam].

-The main idea behind the design of TO BE DIRE is venturing out of the safe zone in order to survive, adding elements of gameplay like gathering resources, and maintaining the player character health and hunger, that are common for the genre, finally having the implementation of the monsters and fear system as a way to futher address the first Rusty Jam's theme "Illusion of Security".
+The main idea behind the design of TO BE DIRE is venturing out of the safe zone in order to survive, adding elements of gameplay like gathering resources, and maintaining the player character health and hunger, which are common for the genre, finally having the implementation of the monsters and fear system as a way to further address the first Rusty Jam's theme "Illusion of Security".
 [Read more about TO BE DIRE's design in the issues at GitLab][tbd-issues].

 Download the game at [itch.io][tbd-itch] (available for Linux and Windows) and/or get the source code at [GitLab][tbd-gitlab].